iy-virtualretail/k8s-aws-ssm-env-load/README.md

 It based on https://github.com/christippett/ssm-parameter-store code.

-This is just for a POC perpuses.
+This is just for a POC porpuses.

 ### How it works?